 Thickness and Durability

 How thick the material is will play a big role in a hiking pant’s best uses.
 You’ll see anything from tropical and summer-ready thin pants all the way to medium-thick softshell pants, so it’s important to know what you’re looking at.
-From our list, pants like the Mountain Hardwear Dynama/2 and Vuori Miles Jogger excel in hot temperatures with their thin, breathable fabrics.
-Many of the core models above are designed for three-season use, like the Outdoor Research Ferrosi and prAna Halle II.
-And thicker designs like the Arc’teryx Gamma Pant are great for shoulder seasons and light winter use.
-Keep in mind, throwing on a pair of baselayers underneath can make many three-season pants very agreeable in the wintertime as well.
+From our list, pants like the Mountain Hardwear Dynama and REI Co-op Trailmade excel in hot temperatures with their thin, breathable fabrics.
+Many of the core models above are designed for 3-season use, like the Outdoor Research Ferrosi and Prana Halle, and leggings generally fall into this category, too.
+Heavier designs like the Arc’teryx Gamma Pant are great for shoulder seasons and light winter use.
+Keep in mind, throwing baselayers underneath can make many 3-season pants very agreeable in the wintertime as well.

 Beyond temperature considerations, thickness often correlates with durability and tear resistance.
-Most softshell-style pants are tough enough that we had few concerns brushing up against and squeezing between rocks and brush on the trail.
-And both the Patagonia Quandary and OR Ferrosi have surprising levels of durability despite their lighter feel.
-Finally, truly summer-specific pants like the TNF Aphrodite 2.0 and Mountain Hardwear Dynama/2 are more tear-prone and should be restricted to more casual hiking and backpacking.
+Most softshell-style pants are tough enough that we had few concerns brushing up against and squeezing between rocks and brush on the trail, and Outdoor Research’s Ferrosi is surprisingly durable given its lighter feel.
+Finally, truly summer-specific pants like the TNF Aphrodite 2.0 and Mountain Hardwear Dynama are more tear-prone and should be restricted to more casual hiking and backpacking.

 Sizing and Fit

 We’ve put up with our fair share of baggy, ill-fitting hiking pants over the years, but the good news is that the market has improved significantly of late.
-Outdoor clothing brands like prAna, The North Face, and Patagonia all have the fit concept down quite well, and REI and Columbia have recently redesigned a number of their offerings to bring them in line with the competition.
-To help you get the closest fit, many brands allow you to customize sizing both in terms of waist and inseam—for example, the popular prAna Halle Straight Pant II comes in 10 waist sizes (00 to 16) and three different inseam options (short, regular, and tall), in addition to three plus sizes.
+Outdoor clothing brands like Prana, The North Face, and Patagonia all have the fit concept down quite well, and REI and Columbia have recently redesigned a number of their offerings to bring them in line with the competition.
+To help you get the closest fit, many brands allow you to customize sizing both in terms of waist and inseam—for example, the REI Co-op Trailmade Pant comes in 9 waist sizes (0 to 16) and three different inseam options (petite, regular, and tall), in addition to 18W, 20W, and 26W plus sizes.
 We still recommend trying before you buy—and we do call out sizing and fit discrepancies in the write-ups above when possible—but all in all, we’re happy to see progress being made.

 Arc'teryx Gamma LT women's hiking pants (backpacking in mountains)

-Plus-size outdoor clothing is becoming increasingly common of late, and that’s readily apparent in the women’s hiking pant market.
-REI Co-op is one brand at the forefront, and their new Trailmade Pants are a shining example: Sizes range from 0 to 26W, along with dedicated petite and tall variations.
-Outdoor Research and Columbia also have a healthy selection of plus-size clothing, including the Ferrosi and Saturday Trail Stretch pants above.
-Finally, there are upstarts like Alder Apparel that are specifically focused on inclusive sizing—their Open Air Pant, for instance, comes in 10 sizes (from XS to 6X), along with two inseam lengths (28 and 32 in.).
-All told, we applaud brands who cater to a wide range of body types and are excited by where the market is headed.
+Plus-size outdoor clothing is becoming increasingly common, and that’s readily apparent in the women’s hiking pant market.
+Brands like REI Co-op, Outdoor Research, and Columbia have a healthy selection of plus-size clothing, including the Trailmade, Ferrosi, and Saturday Trail Stretch pants above.
+There are also upstarts like Alder Apparel that are specifically focused on inclusive sizing—their Open Air Pant, for instance, comes in 10 sizes (from XS to 6X), along with two inseam lengths (28 and 32 in.).
+For a wider look at the market, see our article on the best plus-size outdoor apparel.

 Sustainability

 We appreciate when companies go the extra mile toward creating more sustainability built products, and the most common practice in the hiking pant world is the use of recycled fabrics.
-Many of the picks above are made with at least some recycled content, including designs like Patagonia’s Pack Out Hike Tights (87% recycled polyester in the body and 85% recycled nylon on the knee and seat panels) and prAna Halle Straight Pant II (95% recycled nylon).
-Other measures to look out for include certification to the Fair Trade standard, bluesign-approved materials, and PFC-free DWR coatings that forgo the use of harmful perfluorocarbons (the aforementioned Pack Out Hike Tights check all three boxes).
-Other brands at the forefront of the sustainability movement include REI Co-op, Outdoor Research, and Vuori, although most of the companies above have started incorporating at least some of these practices into production.
+Many of the picks above are made with at least some recycled content, including designs like Patagonia’s Pack Out Hike Tights, which use 87% recycled polyester in the body and 85% recycled nylon on the knee and seat panels.
+Other measures to look out for include certification to the Fair Trade standard, bluesign-approved materials, and PFAS-free DWR coatings that forgo the use of harmful perfluorinated chemicals (the Pack Out Hike Tights check all three boxes).
+Other brands at the forefront of the sustainability movement include REI Co-op, Outdoor Research, and Prana, although most of the companies above have started incorporating at least some of these practices into production.

 Women's hiking pants (sitting on rock in prAna Halle II Pants)